jonjamz/blaze-forms/README.md

   * Running `callbacks.failed()`  --> Sets `failed`.
   * The form's `{{loading}}` state (see below) will run from the time you submit to the time you call one of these.

-**2. Add the ReactiveForm form block and elements to the parent template**
+**2. Add the ReactiveForm form block and elements to the parent template**.

 ```handlebars
 <!-- Wrapped input with form-wide schema -->